jaroot32/jonathanRootPortfolio/_posts/blog/2015-07-02-InstafeedJS.markdown

 ## Using AJAX to integrate your Instagram account with your website.

-Below I have the few lines of AJAX script that I am running on my about page.
-The accessToken you can get from Instagram by signing up with a developer account.
+Below I have the few lines of AJAX script that I am running on my about page.&nbsp;&nbsp; The accessToken you can get from Instagram by signing up with a developer account.&nbsp;&nbsp;

     var token = 'XXXXX', // learn how to obtain it below userid = XXXXX, // User ID - get it in source HTML of your Instagram profile or look at the next example :)